huggingface/hub-docs/docs/hub/enterprise-hub-gating-group-collections.md

 This feature is part of the <a href="https://huggingface.co/enterprise">Enterprise Hub</a>.
 </Tip>

-Gating Group Collections allow organizations to grant (or reject) access to all the models and datasets in a collection at once rather than repo per repo.
+Gating Group Collections allow organizations to grant (or reject) access to all the models and datasets in a collection at once, rather than per repo.
 Users will only have to go through **a single access request**.

 To enable gating group in a collection: